dbt-risingwave

 2. Get `RisingWave` running

-Please follow [this](https://www.risingwave.dev/docs/current/get-started/) guide to setup a functional RisingWave instance.
+Please follow [this](https://www.risingwave.dev/docs/current/get-started/) guide to set up a functional RisingWave instance.

-3. Configure `dbt` profile file
+3. Configure the `dbt` profile file

 The profile file is located in `~/.dbt/profiles.yml`.
 Here's an example of how to use it with RisingWave.